oleganza/bitcoin-papers/README.md

 Bitcoin Research and Development
 ================================

 The following inventions are result of solving real problems in real applications.
-Most of them are fully invented by Oleg Andreev, but some improve upon existing ideas.
+Most of them are fully invented by Oleg Andreev, some improve the existing ideas.
 Papers will be updated when better ideas come along.
 Your feedback is always welcome.

 [Bitcoin Blind Signatures](BitcoinBlindSignatures.md).
 Distribute control over bitcoins between multiple custodians while maintaining absolute privacy.
 Custodians only authenticate you in person and allow or deny a transaction, but never know the contents of the transaction.